Saxophone Forum

 Re: Tenor Sax...
 Cecilio?

-Celio generates all sorts of horror stories.
+Cecilio generates all sorts of horror stories.
 Many are virtually unplayable out of the box or become that way from things breaking in normal use.
-There are stories of tone holes out of round and unlevel, solder joints failing, and springs flying off.
+There are stories of tone holes out of round and unlevel, solder joints failing, and poorly fit springs coming loose.

 If you want a good rock&roll horn for cheap, there are some good options in American horns from the 1950s and 60s.
 The Conn 10Ms made from the late 1950s on are good rock&roll horns, as are the Conn Director (student model) horns from the late 50s through early 60s.
 Later Directors went downhill in quality and durability.
 Top dollar should be about a grand for a 10M (from that era) in top condition, a few hundred less for a Director in similar condition.
 The Martin Indiana and Imperial are second line horns produced in the 50s and 60s that go for well under a grand.
 One guy in the local R&B scene just replaced his Yamaha with an Imperial.
 He's in love.